Responsive search ads test combinations of ads automatically. Learn about how to use this format to the fullest.

 Below are some tips to establish a testing framework that’s manageable and repeatable:

 - Be organised.
 Something as simple as a calendar can help you to keep a schedule.
 Document start and end times.

 - Establish a testing threshold and stick to it.
 Wait until you have served enough impressions to be confident in your results.

 - Limit how many elements you test within your ads.
 Make different variations similar enough that you learn from their differences.

-- Learn what works for you, and keep track of the findings.
+To understand the impact of your changes before you apply them to a campaign, you can use campaign experiments to help you measure your testing results.Learn what works for you, and keep track of the findings.
 Don’t repeat tests that you completed six months ago.
 Test with purpose.
 As they taught you in science at school: establish a hypothesis; prove or disprove that hypothesis; document results; test again.